hashicorp/nomad/website/source/guides/stateful-workloads/portworx.html.md

 ## Solution

-Configure Portworx on each client node in order to create a storage pool that the MySQL task can use for storage and replication.
+Configure Portworx on each Nomad client node in order to create a storage pool that the MySQL task can use for storage and replication.

 ## Prerequisites